2024 FIVB Volleyball Girls' U17 World Championship: Venues

 On 5 April 2024, Peruvian Volleyball Federation President Gino Vegas confirmed Lima as the host city, with Coliseo Eduardo Dibós, in San Borja District, and Polideportivo Villa El Salvador, in Villa El Salvador district, as venues of the competition.

 Qualification

 The qualification process was announced on 28 March 2023 with a total of 16 national teams to qualify for the final tournament.
 In addition to Peru who qualified automatically as the host, 15 other teams qualified through five separate continental championships which were required to be held by 31 December 2023 at the latest.

-The originally slot allocation was setted as follow:
+The originally slot allocation was set as follows: